Comparison of two convergence criteria for the variable-assignment Lopsided Lovasz Local Lemma: Satisfiability with bounded variable occurrence

-While the bound of \cite{gst} is asymptotically tight, there are two main reasons that it may be important to determine the exact value of $f(k)$.
-First, since $f(k)$ grows exponentially in $k$, one might argue that for algorithmic applications the asymptotic value of $f(k)$ is not too relevant.
-Second, Kratochv\'{i}l, Savick\'{y} and Tuza \cite{kratochvil} showed a sudden gap in the computational complexity of $k$-SAT: for problem instances in which variables appear in $f(k)+1$ clauses, it is NP-complete to determine satisfiability (whereas problems instances in which they appear in at most $f(k)$ clauses are always satisfiability and the problem is computationally vacuous).
+nevertheless, there are two main reasons to determine $f(k)$ as precisely as possible.
+First, since $f(k)$ grows exponentially in $k$, the asymptotic value is not as relevant for practical applications.
+Second, \cite{kratochvil} showed a sudden gap in the computational complexity of $k$-SAT: for problem instances where variables may appear in $f(k)+1$ clauses, it is NP-complete to determine satisfiability.
+On the other hand, problems instances where they appear in at most $f(k)$ clauses are always satisfiable and the problem is computationally vacuous.
 Thus, tiny gaps in the value of $f(k)$ can lead to huge gaps in computational hardness.